globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 Also important is that we aren’t working on all the use cases at the same time.
 We’re working on one goal at a time with minimal requirements on things to be built in the future.
 So the many parts of the requirements documentation could be just names of use cases that may get expanded in the future.
 This also makes review of the use cases easier.
 At any point in time we're only working on a small subset.
 The full set is there as the context but not changing much in a sprint(s).

 Finally, we want to write the absolute minimum that provides a framework of the requirements as a way to control the overhead from constant refactoring of the use cases.
-The details should instead migrated into the BDD scenarios that we link to the use cases.
+The details should instead be migrated into the BDD scenarios that we link to the use cases.
 We might start with a lot of detail in the use case doc but look to move that detail out into BDD scenarios as much as possible as the implementation proceeds.

 ### Work In All Directions